cloudfoundry/loggregator-api/README.md

 #### ContainerMetric

-A *ContainerMetric* envelope is dervied from a v2 *Gauge* envelope if and only if there are the correct gauge keys.
+A *ContainerMetric* envelope is derived from a v2 *Gauge* envelope if and only if there are the correct gauge keys.

 | v1               | v2                                    |